Articles

 6. Improves speed and stability of software development and deployment

-Having in mind the demands of the software industry which evolve and change rapidly, agility has become crucial to remain competitive.
-Combining both Agile and DevOps will create the perfect mix to become more flexible to the continual changes in the industry.
+To remain competitive in the rapidly evolving and changing software industry, agility has become crucial, and combining both Agile and DevOps helps to create the perfect mix of flexibility and adaptability required to respond to continual changes in the industry.

 Scrum becomes the planning process where you easily plan and predict the development.
 The DevOps process focuses more on automation and increasing speed and agility, automating the day-to-day operational tasks of the developers and a process in which each user story moves through to reach the production environment.